clubajax/dom/README.md

 To install using bower:

 	bower install clubajax/dom --save

+Or npm:

+    npm install clubajax/dom --save

-You may also use `npm` if you prefer.
-Or, you can clone the repository with your generic clone commands as a standalone repository or submodule.
+You can clone the repository with your generic clone commands as a standalone repository or submodule.

 	git clone git://github.com/clubajax/dom.git

-It is recommended that you set the config.path of RequireJS to make `dom` accessible as an absolute path.
+With AMD, it is recommended that you set the config.path of RequireJS to make `dom` accessible as an absolute path.

 `dom` has no dependencies.